pleasantlife/firstproject/README.md

 # Category level
-You can set 7 category levels in Github
+You can set 7 category levels in Github.

 If you want set a Category title, you just write # char that front of title.